 MAKE IT VISUAL

-After my Unit Tests, I passed back their unit tests along with a Unit Test Reflection.
-The Unit Test reflection broke down the test into the 3-5 skills that were tested.
+After completing a unit, I passed back their unit tests along with a unit test reflection.
+The unit test reflection broke down the test into the 3-5 skills that were tested.
 Next to the skills, were boxes with the question numbers that aligned to those skills.
 Students would go through their test and color in green for questions they got correct and red for problems they got wrong.
 This created a great visual for students to see what skills they still needed to develop.

 USING EXIT TICKETS

 I hope that this post provided some easy take-aways on how to organize math intervention in your classroom.
 Similar to how we scaffold for students, scaffold some of these organization systems into your daily routine.
-Choose the tip that would be the most helpful to you or the would be the easiest to implement and give it a try!
+Choose the tip that would be the most helpful to you or would be the easiest to implement and give it a try!